-Vehicle and Equipment Idling - The Environmental Requirements for the Tom Bradley Terminal Project and Taxiway T Project prohibit construction vehicles and equipment from excessive idling in accordance with the restrictions defined in the CARB Vehicle Idling Rule5.
+Vehicle and Equipment Idling - The Environmental Requirements for the Tom Bradley International Terminal Renovation - East Aprons, Taxiway T Phase 1, WAMA, and Qantas Hangar projects prohibit construction vehicles and equipment from excessive idling in accordance with the restrictions defined in the CARB Vehicle Idling Rule5.
 This Rule, more formally referred to as the Airborne Toxic Control Measure (ATCM) to Limit Diesel-Fueled Commercial Motor Vehicle Idling, is codified in Title 13 Section 2485 of the California Code of Regulations and took affect on February 1, 2005.